danielmarschall/filter_foundry/GIMP Incompatibilities.md

 	Workaround in FF 1.7: If GIMP/PSPI is detected, the adjustment of the zoom level is disabled.

-6. Standalone filters don't work
+6. Standalone filters don't work correctly

-	Status: Currently no solution!!
+	Status: FIXED (Workaround) in FilterFoundry 1.7

 	PSPI does not preserve the data of the EntryPoint argument "intptr_t *data".
 	Therefore, the global data (gdata) object cannot preserved, and the standalone plugin doesn't "know" that it is a standalone plugin.
+	Exactly the same problem applies to the IfanView 8BF host.
+	=> The handling in checkandinitparams() has been changed to address this issue.

 	Furthermore, the preserved "pb->parameters" are in a TEMP file which has the same name for each FilterFoundry plugin.
 Therefore, the "pb->parameters" are shared between main plugin and all standalone plugins.

-	Exactly the same problem applies to the IfanView 8BF host.
+	=> In FilterFoundry 1.7.0.4, the file name will contain a hash of the plugin or 0 for the main plugin.